Christine Holgate’s ‘principal’ error was applying corporate logic to Australia Post

 There’s really no getting around that.

-As is often the case, Bob Dylan said it best: “They may call you doctor, they may call you chief, but you’re going to have to serve somebody […] Well, it may be the devil or it may be the Lord, but you’re gonna have to serve somebody.”
+As is often the case, Bob Dylan said it best: “They may call you doctor, they may call you chief, but you’re going to have to serve somebody […] Well, it may be the devil or it may be the Lord, but you’re going to have to serve somebody.”

 Richard Holden is a Professor of Economics at UNSW Business School, director of the Economics of Education Knowledge Hub @UNSWBusiness, co-director of the New Economic Policy Initiative, and President-elect of the Academy of the Social Sciences in Australia.
 His research expertise includes contract theory, law and economics, and political economy.
 A version of this post first appeared on The Conversation.